BenjaminOddou/alfred-folderify/README.md

 ![leopard](public/leopard.webp)

-3. `🎨 Color scheme` correspond to the `--color-scheme COLOR_SCHEME` folderify argument and allows you to change the color of the icon folder (slight difference).
+3. `🎨 Color scheme` corresponds to the `--color-scheme COLOR_SCHEME` folderify argument and allows you to change the color of the icon folder (slight difference).

 `🌓 Auto` : will match current system settings.